cdl-geneseo/geneseo-dictionary/T/Tinder.md

 # Tinder

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tinder

 Created by  Unknown User (met10), last modified on Apr 28, 2015

 (noun)- a dating app which matches you with other users based on the physical location of both people.
 Involves 'swiping' on users pictures either left for rejection or right for positive interest. &quot;I made a Tinder profile to finally try and meet someone&quot; M. Turner S-Z 2015